MGP42/dotfiles/.config/polybar/README.md

 Tinybar is a helper bar to act as a temporary bar below the main bar providing data that wouldn't fit otherwise

-right click will always close the bar
+right click will always close the bar trying to open the already open bar will close it as well

 ### battery
 ![](../../.git-md-img/tinybar_battery.jpg)